jay0x5/Aveon/README.md

    Every piece of user credential and every access key point to useraccounts are encrypted with keys and connected to each user uniquely.

 4. ### No CounterSpies:
-   Our backend and frontend code will just be a intermediary link between Client and GunDB Network, NO SPYWARES INCLUDED!
+   Our backend and frontend code will just be a intermediary link between Client and IPFS Network, NO SPYWARES INCLUDED!

 5. ### ACCESS DENIED!!:
    To login into someone's account, you dont need user's credentials but you actually need to manipulate the unique CAT for each account.